theY4Kman/flango/README.md

 )
 ```

-For best results, place it first in the list.
-This will allow you to use `flango.request` even in other middlewares.
+For best results, place it at the top of the list.
+This allows you to use `flango.request` in other middlewares.